bjalon/nuxeo-license-management/ReadMe.md

  - Periodic check : check Licenses status on a priodic basis and possibly stop the server if needed

- - Global expiration message : display a expiration message on all pages if liceses are about to expire
+ - Global expiration message : display a expiration message on all pages if licenses are about to expire

  - Admin center : add a new entry in admin center to manage the licenses